 The project will require closing the northbound lanes of Route 29 from just north of the Battlefield Baptist Church entrance to just south of the Vint Hill Road intersection, a distance of about nine-tenths of a mile.

-The improvements will improve visibility approaching the intersection — one of the most dangerous in the area, according to VDOT officials.
-From 2013 and 2017, 113 crashes occurred on that section of the highway.
+The improvements will increase visibility approaching the intersection — one of the most dangerous in the area, according to VDOT officials.
 From 2013 to 2017, there have been 113 crashes in area’s northbound lanes, the state transportation agency reported.